If you have an issue, first, talk to your care coordinator

 - Phone number

-- Your permission for the SW LHIN to contact you regarding the specific concern.
+- Your permission for us to contact you regarding the specific concern.

-- Your understanding that the information you provided may be used by the SW LHIN to address your specific concern.
+- Your understanding that the information you provided may be used by us to address your specific concern.

 Protecting your privacy

-If you have a concern that requires us to collect your personal information and you would like us to follow up, the South West Local Health Integration Network and its staff may need to collect your personal information in accordance with the Local Health System Integration Act, 2006 and the Freedom of Information and Protection of Privacy Act.
+If you have a concern that requires us to collect your personal information and you would like us to follow up, we may need to collect your personal information in accordance with the Freedom of Information and Protection of Privacy Act.
 If we do need to collect your personal information, we will require your written consent.

 Please provide your consent by completing one of the following consent forms: